Exercise and eating a good diet is healthier than being sedentary and eating processed foods. Why though?

 Same thing.
 Hunter-gatherers walked and hunted for food.
 Their survival depended on being active.

+It increases BDNF and attention.
 I’m going to give your brain a boost to give you the best chance to find food.

 - Eat fruit, vegetables, small amounts of lean protein and fish (3)